nafizjiwa/REACT-Redux/README.md

               }
             -----------------------------------------------------------------

-### **4. STORE (single source of truth)
+### **4. STORE (single source of truth `object`
+- A container for state
+- Dispatches actions

-      - Contains the reducer and state, it provides a way to dispatch actions,
+- Triggers the reducer to react to actions
-      - An action is dispatched to the store which calls the reducer 9it needs the action and current state).
+- Actions are dispatched to the store which calls the reducer
+- Reducers require an action and current state.

 #### DESCRIBE THE ONE-WAY DATA FLOW BETWEEN STATE, ACTIONS, AND REDUCERS
       = from state to view to action back to state